lilin7/Golang-IM-System/README.md

 An instant messaging system created with Golang, including both server side and client side, using Agile Software Development Methodology.

-I made it in 3 days to improve my coding skills with Golang!

 Features:
 1. Broadcast user online and offline message
 2. Query online user list